Samuele Mulattieri

-Samuele Mulattieri (born 7 October 2000) is an Italian professional footballer who plays as a forward for club Deportivo La Coruña, on loan from club Sassuolo.
+Samuele Mulattieri (born 7 October 2000) is an Italian professional footballer who plays as a forward for club Hellas Verona on loan from Sassuolo.

 Club career

 Spezia

 A youth academy graduate of Spezia, Mulattieri made his professional debut on 14 April 2018 in a 1–1 draw against Frosinone.
 He scored his first goal following week in a 3–2 defeat against Pescara.

 Inter Milan

 He joined Inter Milan after the end of 2017–18 Serie B season.

 Mulattieri spent his first two seasons as Inter Milan player with primavera team in Campionato Primavera 1.

 Loan moves

 On 5 October 2020, he joined Dutch club Volendam on a season long loan deal.
 On 27 July 2021, he joined Serie B club Crotone on a season long loan deal.
 On 25 July 2022, he moved to Frosinone on loan, with an option to buy.

 Sassuolo

 On 7 July 2023, Mulattieri joined Sassuolo on a permanent transfer.